AndySomogyi/mechanica/docs/src/bullet.rst

    typedef bool (*ContactDestroyedCallback)(
       void* userPersistentData);

-The passed ''userPersistentData'' argument is the value of the ''m_userPersistentData'' member of the ''btManifoldPoint'' which has been destroyed (this can be set in ''gContactAddedCallback'' or ''gContactProcessedCallback'').
+The passed ``userPersistentData`` argument is the value of the ''m_userPersistentData'' member of the ``btManifoldPoint`` which has been destroyed (this can be set in ''gContactAddedCallback'' or ''gContactProcessedCallback'').